This post may contain affiliate links. If you use these links to buy something we may earn a commission. Thanks.

 This article was originally published on foodforestliving.cm.
 If it is now published on any other site, it was done without permission from the copyright owner.

-In our experience, growing mushroom kits are worth it for tasting new mushroom types before committing, but not the most economical option for growing—since the work is done for you!
+In our experience, growing mushroom kits is worth it for tasting new mushroom types before committing, but not the most economical option for growing—since the work is done for you!

 We have also successfully smeared spent medium from an oyster mushroom kit into crevasses of a large log on our property and harvested fruit.
 So while mushroom kits are the pricey way to go, they do have potential beyond the bag.